C-D-Lewis/blog.chrislewis.me.uk/README.md

 ]
 ```

-3. Run `tools/createWordpressHtml.js` to create imported cleaned-up HTML files,
+3. Run `tools/createWordpressMarkdown.js` to create imported cleaned-up Markdown
-   which should be later tidied up into proper posts files (see above).
-Each
+   files, which should be later tidied up into proper posts files (see above).
-   file placed in `assets/import/posts/` will have substitutions made to ease
+   Each file placed in `posts/` will have substitutions made to ease the
-   the transition.
+   transition.

 ```
-node tools/createWordpressHtml.js
+node tools/createWordpressMarkdown.js
 ```